ecce-domo/jesters-gambit/README.md

 As of this README edit, this project is very incomplete.
 ## TODO:
 ### game logic
++ render previous rounds (include scores)
+- indicate dealer
++ calculate score
+- endgame
+- figure out edge cases (final round - no trump?)
 - confirm committing round data ("Are you sure?")
 - confirm bids before advancing to score phase (hoc toggle - are you sure?)
-- render previous rounds (include scores)
-- indicate dealer
-- calculate score
-- endgame
 - reset button?
-- figure out edge cases (final round - no trump?)
+- maybe isolate util functions so they can be tested
 ### style
 - find better filler for irrelevant phases
 - make it look nice